These are the patterns I encounter most often. More than one is usually in play at the same time.

 • Decision-making is slow, unclear, or revisited constantly

-Many leadership teams assume
+Many leadership teams assume the problem is execution.

 They invest in more tools, more process, more automation.
 AI becomes the natural answer — the market is full of solutions promising to reduce GTM costs through smarter content, faster lead generation, and more personalized outreach.